derekvawdrey/r-place-pixel-map/README.md

 - (Future Login) Login and Register now have modals and can be used to sign into a user account/create a user account
 - The profile page is not done as I am debating if I even want that yet.

+## Things added to Service Deliverable
+- NodeJS and Express now serve the HTTP side of the application
+- Frontend is served by the static middleware
+- backend has endpoints for grabbing map, pixel placing, login, and registration.
+- Map now updates automatically, so inputs from different people will now be seen live
+- backend serves JWT tokens for a user (although they currently aren't used)
+- Frontend calls all backend points.
+- A 3rd party api call is implemented to pull random color schemes for you to use.
+These color schemes will display in the "game-bar" on the right side of the screen
+- Things to note: THIS THING SUCKS ON IOs.
+Safari is garbage, and should be destroyed.

 ## Mock picture